Unidata/netcdf-c/man4/netcdf-tutorial.md

   [[\<](#pres_005ftemp_005f4D_005frd_002ecpp "Previous section in reading order")]   [[\>](#Creation "Next section in reading order")]       [[\<\<](#Examples "Beginning of this chapter or previous chapter")]   [[Up](#Top "Up section")]   [[\>\>](#API_002dExtensions "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ---------------------------------------------------------------------------------- --------------------------------------------------- --- --------------------------------------------------------------------- --------------------------- ---------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-3. The Functions You Need in NetCDF-3 {.chapter}
+3. The Functions You Need in NetCDF-3
 =====================================

 The netCDF-3 C and Fortran APIs each have over 100 functions, but most